 Congratulations on adopting your new kitten!!
 Here are some tips to help you in the coming days with your new friend!

-It’s important to remember that your new kitten could be frightened and confused, even if they were happy and outgoing when you met them at the shelter.
+Please remember: your new kitten could be frightened and confused, even if they were happy and outgoing when you met them at the shelter.
 Cats like routine and to have control over their environment, so it may take them a few days to feel the safety and comfort that they felt in the den they had created for themselves at the shelter or in their foster home.
 Kittens tend to settle into a new environment pretty quickly, but following these suggestions should help you through that acclimation period.
 It’s also important to establish good litterbox habits, and with kittens, they really need this smaller space initially to understand where there food, water and litterbox resources are… don’t worry, you’ll be able to move that litterbox with time, but having this home base will be important for your kitten initially.

 We suggest that you set up a kitten safe bedroom or bathroom for your new friend and give them a smaller space to acclimate to before they are given full access to your home.
 This should be a quiet spot, where there isn’t a lot of traffic and you can close the door to be sure they’re safe inside their room.
 Make sure that they have access to the following things in their new room: